Dev-Craig44/HTML/css-basics.md

 Experiment with these properties to create visually engaging designs.

-# Excercises
+# Exercises

+## 1. Create a Table with Highlighted Odd Rows

+### Task:

-1. Create a table as shown below.
-Use pseudo-class selectors to highlight the odd rows.
+Create a table as shown below and use pseudo-class selectors to highlight the odd rows.

 ### Table Structure Breakdown

-The following Emmet abbreviation creates a table with a header, body, and footer:
+Use the following Emmet abbreviation to generate the table structure:

 ```emmet
 table>(thead>tr>th*3)+(tbody>(tr>td*3)*3)+(tfoot>tr>(th[colspan=2])+th)
 ```

-#### Explanation:
+### Explanation:

 1. **`table`**: Creates a `<table>` element.
 2. **`>`**: Indicates a direct child relationship.